Link Search Menu Expand Document

 Django

-Django uses sessions that provide a request.user attribute which represents the current user.
+Django uses sessions with a request.user attribute, representing the current user.
 If the current user has not logged in, the attribute is set to AnonymousUser object.
 The authentication status can be easily checked with User.is_authenticated.

 def admin_init(request):